finfet/kestrel/README.md

 - Private keys are always encrypted.
 - Single binary that is easy to run anywhere.
 - Supports Linux, macOS, Windows.
-- BSDs will also likely work but are untested.

 ## Disadvantages